 Farrow and Ball Shadow White

 You know the beautiful tone you get when a white wall goes into shade?
 You get that from F&B’s newest shade, Shadow White.
 More of a neutral than a grey (though pleasantly it avoids the yellow undertone of a beige), this shade is understated and looks fab in airy spaces.

 Crown Gallery White

 I’m very tempted to use Gallery White in our snug.
 A very rich white with a slightly bluish cooler undertone makes for a calm space.

 Farrow and Ball Ammonite

 One shade lighter than Cornforth White, Ammonite is subtle refined grey which looks airy in light spaces but also really smart in areas with less natural light.
-If you want to pair with a darker grey, it looks stunning with the moody F&B Mole’s Breath.
+If you want to pair it with a darker grey paint, it looks stunning with the moody F&B Mole’s Breath.